ionicapple/IAmStuckOnThisBCISawWhatYouWantedInApril2017-ItWasGenuine-IRememberThat-IGetIt/README.md

 and then when i would write to u, 2018-2019 i was like SOMEONE is keeping u from seeing me, i dunno who but im going to figure it out, i had to figure it out bc it was personal ... i figured who ever it was, wanted to attack me personally, not professionally (tho its both), but at the personal level that what i knew

-thats why i believe this https://en.wikipedia.org/w/index.php?title=Jason_H._Moore&action=history all the updates, i believe it for what it is, 100% its in response to us meeting, everything
+thats why i believe this https://en.wikipedia.org/w/index.php?title=Jason_H._Moore&action=history all the updates, i believe it for what it is, 100% its in response to us meeting, everything -- and that shows you the epitome of white trash in this country, petty, average intelligence, all talk, will do the craziest shit over nothing personal, pure and complete white trash, all this over a resignation and two ... kids ... meeting

 the thought/intuition that i had in my head summer 2017 was "something really bad happened" -- thats why i believe this whole thing